Canonical quantisation of telegrapher's equations coupled by ideal nonreciprocal elements: Connection through ideal nonreciprocal elements

 A linear ideal NR system can be generically described by a unitary, non-symmetric (frequency-independent) scattering matrix $\mS$.
 This matrix relates the amplitude and phase of input and output signals $\bsb{b}^{\mathrm{out}}=\msf{S}\bsb{b}^{\mathrm{in}}$, or voltages and currents at the ports

 where $R>0$ is a reference resistance, and $\mS$ is a constant matrix.
 We assume here and in the rest of the article that all frequency-dependence of $\mS(\omega)$ could have been extracted in a network of capacitors and inductors \cite{Carlin:1964,Newcomb:1966}.
-Such more involved networks require more careful treatment of the double-space variables \cite{ParraRodriguez:2021,ParraRodriguez_PhD:2021}, and we restrict here the analysis to ideal NR devices.
-The constitutive Eq. (\ref{eq:NR_constitutive}) can be simplified to admittance $\dot{\bQ}_0=\bar{\mY}\dot{\bPhi}_0$ and impedance $\bar{\mZ}\dot{\bQ}_0=\dot{\bPhi}_0$ equations when neither $+1$ nor $-1$ are eigenvalues of $\mS$ \cite{Carlin:1964,ParraRodriguez:2019}, where $\bar{\mY}$ and $\bar{\mZ}$ are skew-symmetric real matrices.
+Such more involved networks require more careful treatment of the double-space variables \cite{ParraRodriguez:2021,ParraRodriguezPhD:2021}, and we restrict here the analysis to ideal NR devices.
+When neither $+1$ nor $-1$ are eigenvalues of $\mS$ \cite{Carlin:1964,ParraRodriguez:2019} the constitutive Eq. (\ref{eq:NR_constitutive}) can be simplified to admittance $\dot{\bQ}_0=\bar{\mY}\dot{\bPhi}_0$ and impedance $\bar{\mZ}\dot{\bQ}_0=\dot{\bPhi}_0$ equations, where $\bar{\mY}$ and $\bar{\mZ}$ are skew-symmetric real matrices.
 We consider here nonreciprocal systems with an immittance description, see Appendix~\ref{AppSec:Degenerate_cases} for the discussion of degenerate cases.